Admissions and Scholarships Administration Office (ASAO)

 Chemical Engineering Research Laboratory (CHERL)

 The ChERL is a specialized laboratory for Chemical and Materials Engineering students as well as faculty conducting researches.
 It is well equipped with up-to-date equipment such as oxygen bomb calorimeter, rotary evaporator, fat extraction set-up, Brookfield viscometer and spectrophotometer.
 It also houses the Water Analysis Laboratory which offers physical and chemical water testing for faculty and students’researches and other external clients.

 Computer Science Laboratories

-The College Unit has Computer Science Laboratories which are equipped with computers and printers to ensure extensive hands-on training for maximum learning.
+The Computer Center is equipped with PC and Mac under 11 Computer Science Laboratories to ensure extensive hands-on training for maximum learning.
 Aside from being used for both basic and professional computer courses, the laboratories are also utilized for special training modules.

 The USLS Granada Ecological Park or “ECOPARK” is a ten-hectare park within the 55-hectare Granada campus.

 It serves to provide a venue and structure for ecological resource and learning, nature appreciation, biodiversity conservation and environmental studies for students, teachers, researchers, policy makers and the general public.
 It further serves as a research and field laboratory for herbal medicine, organic farming, indigenous plant propagation and wildlife protection.